-The validity of the common shares and certain other matters of Swiss law will be passed upon for us by Walder Wyss Ltd., Zurich, Switzerland.
-Certain matters of U.S. federal and New York State law will be passed upon for us by Davis Polk & Wardwell LLP, New York, New York.
+The validity of the common shares, the common shares issuable upon the exercise of the Series A warrants, Series B warrants and pre-funded warrants and certain other matters of Swiss law will be passed upon for us by Walder Wyss Ltd., Zurich, Switzerland.
+The validity of the pre-funded warrants, the Series A warrants and the Series B warrants and certain matters of U.S. federal and New York State law will be passed upon for us by Davis Polk & Wardwell LLP, New York, New York.
+Zysman, Aharoni, Gayer and Sullivan & Worcester LLP is acting as counsel to the underwriters in this offering as to matters of U.S. federal and New York State law; Pestalozzi Attorneys at Law Ltd. is acting as counsel to the underwriters in this offering as to matters of Swiss law.